Let’s be blunt!

 Schwab offers the fund for a $49.95 TF.

-Gross 1.87%.
+Gross and net 1.87%.
 The total operating expense ratio inclusive of short dividends, interest charges, and the expense ratio of the MMF sweep is 1.87%.
 The assets under management are $53 million, as of July 2023.

 The story behind the VELA name and original inspiration comes from Vela (pronounced “vee-luh”), a constellation in the southern sky whose name is Latin for the sails of a ship.

 Vela was originally part of a larger constellation, the ship Argo Navis, which was one of the 48 classical constellations first listed in the 2nd century.

 This historical connection further parallels their time-honored investment approach.

 A description of the word “VELA” as an acronym: A Valuation Centric approach, practiced by Experienced Investors with a Long-Term Temperament, guided by company policies designed to create an Alignment of Interests with our clients.

 At VELA, the employees only invest in the firm’s strategies alongside their clients.
 They pay the same fees our clients pay in the mutual fund.